Monika-81/padel-pals/TESTING.md

 - Added authentication to load the add post form.
 10. The email validation template stopped showing the button to confirm the adress after I styled the template.
 - Had multiple tries to fix it but nothing really worked.
 In the end I went back to almost the original file but left out a {% user.display %} argument that kept throwing errors.
+11. With final production deployment before projevt submission, I changed DEBUG =FALSE and the static files wasn't picked up by Heroku from Cloudinary.
+- ................